 The many and varied activities of the Development Office run more smoothly with parent volunteers providing administrative support throughout the year.
 Activities might include planning small events, envelope addressing and/or stuffing, photocopying and distributing newsletters, managing registrations or RSVPs, and other details handled by the office.
 Volunteers are needed on a project basis and would be called with a few days’ notice.
 These volunteer activities are coordinated by the Development Office.

-Volunteers are needed for each of the Lower, Middle, and Upper Schools to plan monthly snacks and special treats for the St. Andrew’s faculty and staff to show our appreciation for their hard work and dedication to our children.
+Volunteers are needed for each of the Lower, Middle, and Upper Schools to plan monthly breakfast for the St. Andrew’s faculty and staff to show our appreciation for their hard work and dedication to our children.
 These volunteers are coordinated by the Parent Association.

 The FOCUS Committee is made up of parents who consider an understanding of diversity and an appreciation for inclusivity to be central aspects of the school’s mission and vision.
 The committee sponsors an all-school Meet and Greet event in the fall and organizes regular off-campus social gatherings open to both parents and children.
 Contact either of our Co-Directors of Diversity, Equity, Inclusion & Belonging if you have questions about getting involved: Priya Kenny (Lower & Middle Schools) or Kendall Evans (Upper School).